backdrop-contrib/views_natural_sort/README.md

 Provides a views filter that sorts node titles by a more natural manner by ignoring articles like "A" "An" and "The."

+Normal sort:

+A Chorus Line
+All American
+Fiddler on the Roof
+Oklahoma!
+The King And I
+Natural sort:

+All American
+A Chorus Line
+Fiddler on the Roof
+The King And I
+Oklahoma!
+Natural Sort also supports Numbers.

+Normal Sort:

+1 apple
+10 apples
+2 apples
+Natural Sort:

+1 apple
+2 apples
+10 apples
+This is done using a prebuilt, indexed table so it should perform well.

 ## Installation

 - Install this module using the official